NeelayS/event_aug/README.md

 # Usage

-Please refer to the `tutorial_ntbks` folder for usage examples.
-It contains two IPython notebooks which demonstrate how the package can be used to augment event-camera datasets using spike-encoded (custom) videos and Perlin noise.
+Please refer to the `tutorial_ntbks/` directory for usage examples.
+It contains two IPython notebooks which demonstrate how the package can be used to augment event-camera datasets end-to-end using spike-encoded (custom) videos and Perlin noise.